So, you’re looking for the best educational toys for those special kiddos in your life?

 And, if you’re looking for children’s educational toys that can continue to grow with the child (that parents or others can also add to for special occaisons), then Osmo just might be your thing.

 This tech kit pairs up with an iPad for different learning items.

 My daughter has practiced spelling on it, math, coding, drawing and so much more!

 (It was really a life saver for spelling.
 She just told me again the other day, “Remember how much Osmo Spelling helped me?”)

 The Osmo Starter Kit comes with reflector, base, Words, Masterpiece, Tangram, and Newton Games.

-Since our initial purchase, we have also added: Osmo Coding Jam Game (that helps you practice how to code in a REALLY fun musical way), Osmo Numbers Game, and new this year, Osmo Pizza Co.
+Since our initial purchase, we have also added: Osmo Coding Jam Game (that helps you practice how to code in a REALLY fun musical way), Osmo Numbers Game, and Osmo Pizza Co.
 Game (which is a game where you run a pizza restaurant that helps with math skills).

 2. Kindle Fire

-These tablets are also very affordable because you can often find them for $49 and under in fun colors!
-(I got some on sale one time for $29/each!)
+These tablets are also very affordable because you can often find them on sale, especially during Black Friday and Cyber Monday sales.

 Continuing our tech-inspired theme for a moment, if you have a homeschooler crazy about technology, coding, or video games, check out Bloxels Build Your Own Video Game.